GerardoWacker/batnav-server/README.md

 - Then, [open a pull request](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request)
 to notify us that your code is ready for review.

-In this way, you may be able to turn into an active contributor of the `batnav-server` project.
+This way, you may be able to turn into an active contributor of the `batnav-server` project.

 ## 📝 License